RightScale-Services-Cookbooks/rsc_dns/README.md

 # rsc_dns cookbook
-Use this cookbook to dynamicly update DNS providers with the servers private or public IP.
+Use this cookbook to dynamicly update the DNS managed by Dynamic DNS providers with the servers private or public IP.

 ### providers
 * DNS Made Easy api 2.0, choice: dme2